 Monday, January 4, 2021

 Online entry form available - For link to form contact your teacher.
 Teachers if you need the form link please email Jordan at Jhansen@springville.org.

 or Tuesday March 23- Friday March 26, 2021, 10am-5pm

 All artwork should be picked up

 The 49th Annual Utah All-State High School Art Show will held in person at the Museum from February 6 - March 19, 2021.
 However, in order to adapt to restrictions caused by COVID-19, jurying of this year's High School Art Show will be held online.
 Teachers will be contacted with a submission link and their number of allowed entries in December; the online submission link will go live January 4, 2021, and it will close at 11:59pm on January 13, 2021.
 If there are more entries submitted than are allotted to a high school, the entries will be counted in the order they are submitted, with later submissions not taken into consideration.
-Teachers will be notified of accepted works on January 19, 2021 - accepted artworks must be brought to the Museum January 20-23, 2021, 10am-5pm.
+Teachers will be notified of accepted works on January 19, 2021 by 3:00pm - accepted artworks must be brought to the Museum January 20-23, 2021, 10am-5pm.
 Works not received by Saturday the 23rd at 5:00pm will be disqualified from exhibition.

 Homeschool students may contact Jordan Hansen at firstname.lastname@example.org to submit up to two entries into the exhibition.

 If you are a teacher who needs the link to the submission form please email Jordan at email@example.com

 - Original Artwork: Developed from personal experience, imagination, and direct observation; from multiple personal photographs or sketches.
 Please include images of any personal photographs or sketches used during the creation process in your online submission.